Nimo

 Cracking increases petrol yield and produces alkenes used as chemical feedstocks.

-Coke formation deactivates catalysts; steam and catalyst regeneration reduce its impact.
+Coke formation deactivates catalysts; steam and catalyst regeneration mitigate its impact.

 Short residence time in steam cracking limits secondary reactions and improves alkene yield.